Do real men eat quiche?

 All joking aside, this fluffy spinach and feta quiche souffle is special though.
 It isn’t one of those watery, mediocre quiches.

-A quiche that’s similar to a souffle, without all the work
+A quiche that’s similar to a souffle, without all the work.

 Sound like a win-win?
 It is!
 You will fall in love with this souffle-like quiche that’s bursting with flavor in every bite.
 It’s the best of both worlds with the light and fluffiness like a souffle but all the easy steps like your traditional quiche.
 The tip to making this unique and delicious quiche is by whipping the egg whites.
 This technique results in a light and crispy top layer for one of the most unique aspects of this recipe.
 You will also whip the heavy cream to add even more air.
 Carefully combine the two and voila!
 You’ll get a nice airy quiche.

-Time Saving Tips Making Quiche
+Time-saving Tips Making Quiche

 There’s not a lot to throwing this quiche together other than the whipping of eggs.
 So I recommend using a hand or stand mixer to whip those, unless you’re looking to give your arms some exercise!